- President / Founder – Masood Akhtar

 - Charles M. Strother, MD

-He also serves on Dane County’s recently formed “Immigration and Refugee Task Force” aimed to build trust between local law enforcement officials and the immigration and refugee communities and thus reduce fear.
+Akhtar also serves on Dane County’s “Immigration and Refugee Task Force” aimed to build trust between local law enforcement officials and the immigration and refugee communities and thus reduce fear.

 Kay Baranczyk, MBA